pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 - A submodule `pom.xml` can reference the parent `pom.xml` as a common place for centralized dependency management.
 - A microservice submodule can reference another, as a maven dependency.
-- Several microservice submodules can reference one or more shared libary modules.
+- Several microservice submodules can reference one or more shared library modules.

 For these projects, make these adjustments: